happydayeach/Orchid/README.md

 # Orchid: An Online Learning based Resource Partitioning Framework for Job Colocation with Multiple Objectives

 Orchid is tested on a Ubuntu Server 20.04.4 with Linux 5.4.0 using Python3.8.
-Please install the following library depencies for running SATORI.
+Please install the following library depencies for running Orchid.
 # Dependencies
 ```
 pip3 install numpy